-In retail, “headless” e-commerce platforms and API-driven tools like TaxJar and Shippo* are giving developers more control over the retail experience.
+In retail, “headless” e-commerce platforms and API-driven tools like Shippo* are giving developers more control over the retail experience.

-In healthcare, developer platforms are emerging to facilitate patient data exchange and coordinate pharmacy deliveries.
-We’re starting to see developer platforms emerge in other verticals like travel, education, and telecom.
+We’re starting to see developer platforms emerge in other verticals like healthcare, travel, education, and telecom.

 Looking ahead, we expect to see the rise of vertically-focused developer platforms as even the most traditional industries increase their investment in software and IT.
 For further reading on developer platforms, read Ethan Kurzweil’s newest laws on this unique type of software model.

-Lesson 3: The very best vertical software companies build a layer cake of new products that consistently drive growth.
+Lesson 2: The best vertical software companies build a layer cake of new products that drive continuous growth

 There is one thing that separates the good from the truly great in vertical software—a “layer cake” strategy of building additional products to sell into their core vertical market.

 To put this in perspective, look at Veeva, the leader in software for the life sciences industry.
 Veeva got its start by selling CRM software for pharma sales reps.
 Before the company hit market saturation in the CRM market, Veeva’s founder started to work on the company’s next act.
 In 2012, Veeva launched Veeva Vault, a new product line serving not only the sales function but also the research and clinical operations functions.